-The new front end has been further improved with 15+ issues solved.
-Two fixes regarding the new experimental Base Modelica flat output.
+The new front end has been further improved with 20+ issues solved.
+Three fixes regarding the new experimental Base Modelica flat output.

-Regarding backend work, 5 issues were fixed in the currently used backend.
-Additionally, 15 issues were address in the new backend, which is still under development and experimentally available with the '--newBackend https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omchelptext.html#omcflag-newbackend>'\\\ compiler flag.
+Regarding backend work, 9 issues were fixed in the currently used backend.
+In particular, #13187 fixed a long-standing issue that caused unexplicable divisions by zero in the Buildings library.
+Additionally, 18 issues were address in the new backend, which is still under development and experimentally available with the '--newBackend < https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/omchelptext. html#omcflag-newbackend > compiler flag.